quic-shaksuma/eld/docs/userguide/documentation/linker_diagnostics.rst

      - Warns when ``--whole-archive`` is used inappropriately or causes symbol bloat.
    * - ``-Wzero-sized-sections``
      - Flags sections that are defined but have zero size, which may indicate a script or input error.
+   * - ``-Wosabi``
+     - Generates a warning when an input file's OS/ABI value differs from those encountered in previously processed files.

 Suppression Flags
 ------------------